bstnbuck/V-crypto/README.md

 #### V-crypto provides...
 * a detailed **overview** of important cryptographic algorithms, protocols and formats,
 * the **current implementation status** of the official V community.

-Less known but relevant as well as self-developed official algorithms might be published here (see `src/` folder).
+* less known but relevant as well as self-developed official algorithms that might be published here (see `src/` folder).

 ### Cryptographic algorithms and protocols available in V standard library
 | algorithm | category, info | importance | status |